Pyrdacor/Amberstar/FileSpecs/AMBRSTAR.md

 There are 20 such images per screen row (20\*16 = 320 pixels) and 11 rows.
 So you have 11\*20 images (thus the 220 bytes).

 The first row only uses the lower 12 pixels of each image.
 The last row only uses the upper 7 pixels of each image.
 The total height is 12+9\*16+7 = 163 pixels.
-So a layout is 320x163 pixels which is displayed at 0,37 (right below the portrait area).
+So a layout is 320x163 pixels large and is displayed at x=0 and y=37 (right below the portrait area).